ardanlabs/gotraining/01-language_syntax/04-constants/readme.md

 ## Notes

 * Constants are not variables.
-* They existing only within compilation.
+* They existing only at compilation.
 * Untyped constants can be implictly converted where typed constants and variables can't.
 * Think of untyped constants as having a Kind, not a Type.